IRIS-Solutions-Team/IRIS-Toolbox/DataManagement/@Dater/toString.md

 __`format`__ [ string ]

-> Formatting string; see Description.
+> Formatting string; see Description for formatting tokens that can be used
+> in the `format`.

 ## Options